In 2015, Katie Anaina realized she wasn’t happy with how the money worked. The idea: take her assets and go elsewhere.

 The owner of Plan B Passport does not rule out that her clients in the United States are considering discarding their American citizenship.
 In the U.S., the IRS considers bitcoin and other cryptocurrencies’ property.
 So, their holders are taxed as if they were stocks or real estate.

 On her Twitter profile, Ananina describes herself as a bitcoiner fond of music and sailing, among other things.
 Renowned developer Vijay Boyapati describes her, on that social network, as “a bitcoin maximalist who wants to help people move to where they are treated better, instead of being treated like cattle raised with taxes.”

 This week I’m following @KatieTheRussian, whose awesome story I read about this week.
 Katie is a #Bitcoin maximalist and wants to help people move to where they’re treated best, rather than being treated like cattle to be tax farmed.
 Follow Katie and read about her amazing story! pic.twitter.com/ow2N85BmnD— Vijay Boyapati (@real_vijay) July 13, 2021

 According to the semblance published by CNBC about the owner of Plan B Passport, she was born in Chelyabinsk, Russia.
 She was a professional sailor and, in 2016, settled in the United States.

-Then she learned about the cryptocurrency developed by Satoshi Nakamoto and became, she says, “a faithful bitcoin preacher.”
-For her, being a maximalist “is not just about believing in a currency," but is a lifestyle.
-For example, she practices what she calls "international arbitrage,” which means ditching any government’s rules over your actions and finances and going to the place that suits you best at any given moment.
+Then she learned about the cryptocurrency developed by Satoshi Nakamoto and became.
+She says, “a faithful bitcoin preacher.”
+For her, being a maximalist “is not just about believing in a currency” but is a lifestyle.
+For example, she practices “international arbitrage,” which means ditching any government’s rules over your actions and finances and going to the place that suits you best at any given moment.